PQALAB/test-center-docs/source/index.md

 }
 ```

-This endpoint uploads a build to Riviera Build.
+This endpoint uploads a build to BetaCrash.

 ### HTTP Request